 What do you think about the fact that musicians today are competing with numerous different releases and huge archives of music?
-Do you think that new state of technology transforms us slowly into a new type of listeners and probably a new type of musicians, too?
+Do you think that new state of technology transforms us slowly into a new type of listener and probably a new type of musician, too?

 A positive fact about the new music business is that you don’t need a label or producer to release your music to the world.
 We really enjoy working on our songs on our own and do everything ourselves, without being told by anyone what we should or shouldn’t do.

 I think because of that we have a unique sound, it all comes from a single creative vision, from the first recording to the final mix.